kaepr/rust-easy-forth/README.md

 An interpreter for a [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) dialect written in Rust.

-I am following the examples in [Easy Forth by Nick Morgan](https://skilldrick.github.io/easyforth/) essentially as the tests.
+I am following the examples in [Easy Forth by Nick Morgan](https://skilldrick.github.io/easyforth/) as the tests.

-I am working on project as a way to revise Rust, and learn more about Forth.
+I am working on this project as a way to revise Rust, and learn more about Forth.

 Work in progress ...